rollbar/docs/onboarding/ios.md

 Crashes will be saved to disk when they occur, then reported to Rollbar the next time the app is launched.

-Rollbar uses [PLCrashReporter](https://www.plcrashreporter.org/) to capture uncaught exceptions and fatal signals.
+Rollbar uses <a href="https://www.plcrashreporter.org/" target="_blank" rel="noopener">PLCrashReporter</a> to capture uncaught exceptions and fatal signals.
 Note that only one crash reporter can be active per app.
 If you initialize multiple crash reporters (i.e. Rollbar alongside other services), only the last one initialized will be active.

 ### Logging